Water Supply and Sewage Treatment NAICS 221310, 221320

 - The water supply and irrigation system industry consists of about 3,600 firms that employ about 39,500 workers and generate about $12 billion annually.
 The sewage treatment industry consists of about 330 companies that employ about 5,800 workers and generate $1.5 billion annually.

 - The majority of community water systems and wastewater treatment systems are government-owned.
-Just over 15% of Americans receive water through investor-owned water supply utilities.
+About 5% of Americans receive water through investor-owned water supply utilities.

 - Large government-owned systems include the New York City and Washington DC systems.
 Large investor-owned firms include American Water, Aqua America, and United Water (Suez Environment).

-- According to the EPA, approximately 90% of the US population obtains its water from community water systems and 10% obtains water from private wells.
-The US has 52,000 community water systems, of which 91% serve less than 10,000 customers.
+- According to the Cybersecurity and Infrastructure Security Agency, approximately 80% of the US population obtains its water from public drinking water systems.
+About 15% of households obtain water from private wells, according to the EPA.
+The US has 50,000 community water systems, of which 91% serve less than 10,000 customers.
 The US has 16,000 wastewater facilities that serve 80% of the population.

 Industry Forecast